mezni/blueprint-generator/README.md

 ## Status

-**Phase 1 — Product & Requirements** is complete.
+**Phases 1–5** (Product & Requirements → LLM Client → Prompt Management → Structured Output) are complete, and **Phase 6 — Project Planner** is underway: the M1 milestone (idea in → project name out) works end-to-end as a `ProjectPlanner` service.
 This is a learning project: at each step we define what we build, why, the code, how to test it, and what failure modes to watch for.
 The project deliberately starts as a plain LLM application and evolves toward a production agent.

 ## Docs